Achievable logoAchievable logo

 Nine hundred fifty-five dollars ($955)

-Corporate bonds are quoted in ths (eighths).
-When asked to identify a corporate bond quote, you should look for a big number followed by a fraction (like 95 ).
-The fraction following the big number should always be in eighths or reduced from an eighth (for example, would be reduced to ).
+Corporate bonds are quoted in 81ths (eighths).
+When you’re identifying a corporate bond quote, look for a whole number followed by a fraction (like 95 21).
+The fraction should always be in eighths or reduced from an eighth (for example, 84 would be reduced to 21).
 If the fraction isn’t in eighths or isn’t reduced, it isn’t a valid corporate bond quote.

 Step 1: calculate the fraction